For DonorsFor Applicants

 Is a D1 scholarship a full ride?

-Whether or not you get a full-ride scholarship as a student-athlete depends on the division you're in and what sport you play.
-Division I offers the most fully funded scholarships.
-However, D2 schools offer some fully funded scholarships, although the number of full scholarships is significantly less than D1 schools.
-Instead, D2 programs offer more partial scholarships.
+Whether or not you get a full-ride scholarship for being a student-athlete depends on the division you are in and what sport you play.
+Division I offers the most full scholarships.
+Although D2 schools offer some full scholarships, the number of fully funded scholarships available is significantly less than that of D1 schools.
+Instead, D2 programs give more partial scholarships to student-athletes.

 The sport you play at your D1 school also impacts the type of scholarship you get.
 D1 sports are split into two categories: headcount sports and equivalency sports.
-Student-athletes who receive scholarships for a head count sport are the only ones guaranteed to get full scholarships.
+Student-athletes who receive scholarships for a headcount sport are the only ones who can be offered full scholarships.
 Students playing equivalency sports are more likely to earn a partial scholarship.

-There are six head count sports: football, men's basketball, women's basketball, tennis, volleyball, and gymnastics.
+There are six headcount sports: football, basketball, tennis, volleyball, and gymnastics.
 Student-athletes awarded athletics scholarships for these D1 sports get full scholarships.
 All other sports may give some full-ride scholarships, but they offer more partial athletic scholarships.
+Check out football scholarships and basketball scholarships here.

 How hard is it to get a D1 scholarship?

-It's no secret that Division I schools are highly competitive.
+It's no secret that Division I schools are extremely competitive.
 With about 8 million high school student-athletes, competition for spots on NCAA teams is high.
-Even if you make it onto a D1 team and receive a scholarship, you may not get an athletic scholarship.
-Scholarships will vary for each individual athlete.
+Even if you make it onto a D1 team and get a scholarship, you still might not get an athletic scholarship.
+Given that 2% of high school student-athletes actually earn athletic scholarships, it's competitive even once you've made it to a D1 team.
 D2 scholarships are also competitive since scholarships are split up among multiple scholarships, so earning more aid may depend on your skill level and work ethic.

 Just because it is difficult to get athletic scholarships doesn't mean you shouldn't try.
 Work hard, talk to college coaches, and prepare well in advance to give yourself the best chance possible to get an athletic scholarship.